ICI-BCI/EEG2Text-CET-MAE/README.md

 Major codes are borrowed from [AAAI 2022 EEG-To-Text](https://github.com/MikeWangWZHL/EEG-To-Text).

-## Fistly，please unzip the module.zip
+## Firstly，please unzip the module.zip

 ## Setup the Environment
 You can first setup a conda python environment to make everything works well and then setup the working environment.